 How to Reduce Echo in a Room

-High ceilings and sound-reflecting surfaces, such as glass, stone, tile and hardwood often can produce unwanted echoes in your home.
+High ceilings and sound-reflecting surfaces, such as glass, stone, tile, and hardwood, often can produce unwanted echoes in your home.
 If you find the reverberations distracting, you don’t have to break the bank to find ways to dampen your rooms’ lively acoustics.
 Here are some ways to reduce echo in your abode.

 Cover the Floor